Summary of Major

 In Autumn Quarter of their fourth year, students register for ENST 29801 BA Colloquium I, which is designed to teach research skills and more generally to aid the research and writing process.
 The final version of the BA thesis is due by the second Friday of the quarter in which the student plans to graduate.
 Students wishing to build additional time for research or writing into their schedules may speak with their thesis adviser about potentially taking ENST 29900 BA Thesis (Reading and Research).

 This program may accept a BA paper or project used to satisfy the same requirement in another major if certain conditions are met and with the consent of the other program director.
 Approval from both program directors is required.
 Students should consult with the directors by the earliest BA proposal deadline (or by the end of their third year, when neither program publishes a deadline).
 A consent form, to be signed by the directors, is available from the College adviser.
 It must be completed and returned to the College adviser by the end of Autumn Quarter of the student’s year of graduation.
+All forms for the BA Thesis can be found here.

 - Internship or Chicago Studies Certificate.
 In addition to course work, students will be required to participate in an approved internship or field studies program with significant links to their program of study.
 Completion of the Chicago Studies Certificate Program will satisfy this requirement.
 See below for details.